zetkin/organize.zetk.in/README.md

 ```

 Docker will download all the requirements and create an image which you can
-then use to run the Zetkin Activist portal on your local port 80.
+then use to run Zetkin Organize on your local port 80.

 ```bash
 $ ./bin/run_dev